 Personal, Social, & Community

-Designed for each student to establish personal, social, and multi-community goals through individual planning, students find that the entire process provides supported introspection to enhance his or her evolution to the role of young adult.
+Designed for each student to establish personal, social, and multi-community goals through individual planning, students find that the entire process provides supported introspection to enhance his or her evolution to the role of a young adult.

-Self-contracting to achieve those goals keeps the responsibility for personal growth with the student, empowering the student to take control of his or her future in positive, pro-active ways.
+Self-contracting to achieve those goals keeps the responsibility for personal growth with the student, empowering the student to take control of his or her future in positive, proactive ways.

-mission of Student Outreach Services (SOS) is to engage all segments of the
+The mission of Student Outreach Services (SOS) is to engage all segments of the

 Hendrix College student population by connecting with mentors, services,

 resources, programs, networks, interventions, and/or preventions to increase

 successful holistic and positive student experiences throughout their time

 We will either find a way or make one.” --- Hannibal of Carthage